ballerina-platform/module-ballerina-constraint/ballerina/Module.md

 ## Overview

-This module provides features to validate the values that have been assigned to Ballerina types.
+This module provides features to validate the values with respect to the constraints defined to the respective Ballerina types.

 The Ballerina `constraint` module facilitates APIs to do validations on the Ballerina types further with the use of annotations.

 ### Constraint annotations

-This library provides the following annotations to validate the values that have been assigned to Ballerina types.
+This library provides the following annotations on Ballerina types to validate the values created with the respective types.

 | Ballerina Type                    | Annotation           | Supported Constraints                                                                                                  |
 |-----------------------------------|----------------------|------------------------------------------------------------------------------------------------------------------------|